odriverobotics/ODrive/Firmware/README.md

 ### Tuning parameters
 The most important parameters are the limits:
-* The current limit: `my_odrive.motorN.current_control.config.current_lim` [A].
+* The current limit: `odrv0.motorN.current_control.config.current_lim` [A].
 The default current limit, for safety reasons, is set to 10A.
 This is quite weak, and good for making sure the drive is stable.
 Once you have tuned the drive, you can increase this to 75A to get some performance.
 Note that above 75A, you must change the current amplifier gains.
   * Note: The motor current and the current drawn from the power supply is not the same in general.
 You should not look at the power supply current to see what is going on with the motor current.
-* The velocity limit: `my_odrive.motorN.config.vel_limit` [counts/s].
+* The velocity limit: `odrv0.motorN.config.vel_limit` [counts/s].
 The motor will be limited to this speed; again the default value is quite slow.
-* You can change `my_odrive.motorN.config.calibration_current` [A] to the largest value you feel comfortable leaving running through the motor continously when the motor is stationary.
+* You can change `odrv0.motorN.config.calibration_current` [A] to the largest value you feel comfortable leaving running through the motor continously when the motor is stationary.

 The motion control gains are currently manually tuned:
-* `my_odrive.motorN.config.pos_gain = 20.0f` [(counts/s) / counts]
+* `odrv0.motorN.config.pos_gain = 20.0f` [(counts/s) / counts]
-* `my_odrive.motorN.config.vel_gain = 15.0f / 10000.0f` [A/(counts/s)]
+* `odrv0.motorN.config.vel_gain = 15.0f / 10000.0f` [A/(counts/s)]
-* `my_odrive.motorN.config.vel_integrator_gain = 10.0f / 10000.0f` [A/(counts/s * s)]
+* `odrv0.motorN.config.vel_integrator_gain = 10.0f / 10000.0f` [A/(counts/s * s)]

 An upcoming feature will enable automatic tuning.
 Until then, here is a rough tuning procedure:
 * Set the integrator gain to 0